 When the canal was first proposed for development it was intended to be navigable along its full length and host a variety of recreational and public ferry/water bus vessels.

-BMT was commissioned, together with ATM to conduct a series of assignments covering:
+We were commissioned, together with ATM to conduct a series of assignments covering:

 Sustainability - A hazard identification was conducted to focus the management of safety within the canal on realistic scenarios and develop a risk profile.
 This review has allowed the development of key recommendations associated with required management systems (software), and navigation aids (hardware) necessary to limit incidents; and permit the canal to operate in a safe and sustainable manner.